Whiplash After Car Accident: Causes, Symptoms And Legal Options

-Unfortunately, too many personal injury lawyers and insurance companies misunderstand the nature of whiplash injuries and, thus, minimize their severity and debilitating effects.
+Unfortunately, too many personal injury lawyers and insurance companies misunderstand the nature of these injuries and, thus, minimize their severity and debilitating effects.

-As a result, whiplash is mistakenly treated as a minor personal injury.
+As a result, this type of injury is mistakenly treated as a minor personal injury.
 Consequently, victims are denied the justice and compensation they’re entitled to when their cases are settled for far less than what this potentially very serious and permanent injury warrants.

 What is whiplash after a car accident?